Azure Ala Moana

 There is no meaningful public-remark support for a sauna, and the feature is effectively absent from the listing descriptions.
 The few historical checkbox occurrences look like outliers, while the remarks consistently emphasize other amenities.

-This feature is directly and repeatedly confirmed in the public remarks.
-Multiple listings explicitly advertise surfboard storage, often alongside bicycle storage, so confidence is very high.
+This feature is clearly confirmed in the public remarks.
+Multiple listings explicitly state surfboard storage, often alongside bike storage, so this is a strong positive match for the building.

 No analysis available